 How much should a website cost you?
-If you have been thinking about it for quite sometime you are not alone.
+If you have been thinking about it for quite some time you are not alone.
 More than thousands of people look up for it on the internet every single day.
-After all, every one needs an online place to call their home right?
+After all, everyone needs an online place to call their home right?
 No, don’t say that Facebook is your home or Twitter is your paradise – they simply are nothing more than a place where you trade your precious time for nothing.
 Facebook and other social media networks are like your friend’s place, you can visit them often but you cannot stay there forever.
-But you blog or website is like your home, where you are the king and no one can decide what you should see or hear about (I’m looking at you Facebook).
-Oh by the way, owning a Facebook page with millions of fans doesn’t mean you can stay there forever too.
+But your blog or website is like your home, where you are the king and no one can decide what you should see or hear about (I’m looking at you Facebook).
+Oh, by the way, owning a Facebook page with millions of fans doesn’t mean you can stay there forever too.
 Everything about Facebook pages is totally wrong.

 What’s Wrong With Facebook Pages

 Initially, Facebook wooed content creators with a robust platform for them to share their content online and anyone with a Facebook account can easily follow them.
 Once everyone jumped into the bandwagon and started sailing their ships on an ocean called Facebook pages, Facebook decided to turn them into money-making machines.
 Facebook started to introduce new algorithm updates which gradually reduced the ‘total reach’ of the content produced by these Facebook page owners.
 But what’s the purpose of doing this?
 Giving people a clear and clutter-free news feed?
 So that people can see only see posts from their friends?
 And a new tab on Facebook for following pages alone?
 Then why the heck did they even introduce and promote Facebook pages in the first case?
 Whatever may be the case, Facebook is now pushing them (the page owners) to ‘boost or promote’ their content to get it in front of many people who have already ‘liked’ their Facebook pages.
 What a shitty business they are doing.